philgentric/klik/README.md

 Klik has 2 types of windows: "Browser" and "Image".

-You can open has many windows as you want, the limit is your machine's RAM.
+You can open as many windows as you want, the limit is your machine's RAM.

 (Klik also includes a music player, single instance/window.)